 Here’s everything that you need to know about the rook piercing.

-The rook piercing takes anywhere from 2 - 3 months to one full year to completely heal.
-Cartilage piercings healing times vary greatly from person to person, so be sure to consult your piercer to make sure that the piercing has fully healed before stopping aftercare practices.
-If you try to remove the jewelry prior to full healing, you run the risk of infection or cartilage bumps.
+The rook piercing takes anywhere from 6 - 9 months to one full year to completely heal.
+Cartilage piercing healing times vary greatly from person to person, so be sure to consult your piercer to make sure that the piercing has fully healed before stopping aftercare practices.
+If you try to remove the jewelry prior to full healing, you run the risk of side effects like cartilage bumps.

-Don’t move the jewelry.
+- Don’t twist your rook earrings.
 This rule can be difficult, especially while cleaning, but it’s imperative for cartilage piercings.
 Cartilage is easily damaged, and when you move the jewelry around, it causes trauma to the surrounding skin.
 This can lead to scarring.
 When conducting saline soaks, make sure that you use a cup that’s big enough to engulf the jewelry without touching it, and refrain from twisting the jewelry.

 The rook piercing will cost anywhere between $30 and $100.
 Often, this price won’t include the jewelry.